 All too often the network is overlooked, but it is the foundation on which all other services run.
-In LAN3's experience many establishments have either inappropriate hardware and/or software, or an appropriate infrastructure that has not been optimally configured, secured or managed.
-Every year LAN3 invests heavily in keeping staff abreast of progress in Networking.
-Clients are often confronted by issues surrounding time and budget, and are thus unable to keep step with latest technological practices and breakthroughs in networking, while recognising that time and budget constraints may affect clients' abilities to do this.
-For this same reason, LAN3 is called upon to design, install, support and indeed manage our customers' networks, freeing up customer time for existing and new strategic projects.
+In LAN3's experience, many establishments either have inappropriate hardware (and/or software), or appropriate infrastructure that has not been optimally configured, secured or managed.
+LAN3 invests heavily in keeping our staff up to date with the latest technological practices and breakthroughs in networking, while recognising that time and budget constraints may affect clients' abilities to do this.
+For this same reason, LAN3 is often called upon to design, install, support and manage our customers' networks, enabling them to free up time for strategic projects.

-The workload for networks is rapidly rising as teaching tools, student resources, data, applications and services are increasingly migrating to the cloud, creating a rapidly rising workload for the network.
+The workload for networks is rapidly rising as teaching tools, student resources, data, applications and services are increasingly migrating to the cloud.
+CCTV and door access controls may also be linked to a network.

 Reliable infrastructure is of fundamental importance in an enterprise.
-However, with the continuing migration of data, applications, and services to the cloud, there is an ever increasing workload for that infrastructure.
+However, with the continuing migration of data, applications and services to the cloud, there is an ever increasing workload for that infrastructure.

-The increasing demands from users - with more devices in more locations - adds to the challenge.
+Increasing demands from users - with more devices in more locations - adds to the challenge.

 The ability to deliver EPR (Electronic Patient Records) to a clinician’s device next to a patient's bedside has obvious benefits that can improve health outcomes.